 Email popups are an incredibly useful asset for building your email list.
-If you’re not using them, you’re missing out on an easy and effective way to generate email leads and add subscribers.
+If you’re not using them, or you aren’t leveraging email popup best practices, you’re missing out on an easy and effective way to generate email leads and add subscribers.

 Whether you’re just starting with popups or are looking for new ideas, you’ve come to the right place.